Authentication — Signet Docs

 -d '{ "role": "readonly", "sub": "monitor" }'

 Developer machine with remote access — Use hybrid mode.
 Local tools (the CLI, dashboard, AI assistants) work without credentials.
-Remote tools like CI jobs or teammates need a token.
-Set mode: hybrid in agent.yaml and distribute tokens only to remote consumers.
+Remote tools like CI jobs, teammates, or portable harness connectors need an API key.
+Set mode: hybrid in agent.yaml and distribute keys only to remote consumers.

 Scoped agent tokens — When multiple AI agents share a daemon, issue each one a scoped agent token to prevent cross-agent memory access: